yaxsomo/Driller_Software/README.md

 ```

 ### Building the project
-Then we can go into the project root location and use the following commands to build the entire project :
+Use the following commands to build the entire project :

 ```bash
 cmake .